 ok, sorry for that.

-it seems my latest message hasn't been understood. closing the other one and keeping this one would make more sense to me, as the other one doesn't qualify as a valid bug report, whereas this one does, but I'll let you do the rest from here.
+Closing the other one and keeping this one would make more sense to me, as the other one doesn't qualify as a valid bug report (more as a feature request), whereas this one does, as I explained in my previous commentary, but I'll leave it to you from here.

 Note that even the non-regressed version doesn't completely fix the issues mentioned in the other task in terms of parallelism between the UV edge and the bled edge.
 If the quad is distorted, you lose that parallelism :

-I assigned you because you were assigned to this one https://developer.blender.org/T43709 and I know it's the same issue but I'd like to know what you think of my message above.
+I assigned you because you were assigned to this one https://developer.blender.org/T43709.
+It may be the same issue but I'd like to know if you have an answer to my question above.

 I also made a rightclickselect proposal :